Thursday, 20 August 2015

 Afternoon Tea ..... at the Library!

-It was time for Tea and Cakes on a summer’s afternoon at Armthorpe Community Library when Volunteers and staff organised a celebration of the Great British Tradition of Afternoon Tea.
+It was time for Tea and Cakes on a summer’s afternoon at Armthorpe Community Library when Volunteers and staff organised a special celebration of the Great British Tradition of Afternoon Tea.

-What made it very special were the fantastic efforts of the Volunteers who have been running the community library for over a year now with the support of local council staff.
+The volunteers have been running the community library for over a year now with the support of local council staff.
 They’d prepared a wonderful scene of tables laid with the best china, pretty tablecloths and carefully folded napkins all set for the afternoon tea festivities.

-I was delighted to do my presentation on 'The History of Afternoon Tea' all about the characters in history who helped to make it popular, the key elements and the ‘rules’ involved with lots of questions to keep me on my toes.
+I was delighted to do my talk on 'The History of Afternoon Tea' all about the characters in history who helped to make it popular, the key elements and the ‘rules’ involved with lots of questions to keep me on my toes.

 Family Fruit Loaf